-LMMA1300 Movie Making I (documentary) (formerly Non-Linear Editing I)
+LMMA1300 Movie Making I (documentary)

 Students dive into visual storytelling in Movie Making I. Key software concepts are covered as students learn the Non-Linear Editing interface.
 Students learn through a series of lab-based tutorials and discussions, creating short documentaries that introduce essential editing functions.
 Students are tasked with creating a one-minute documentary about themselves and a short five-minute documentary (or mockumentary) about a chosen subject of their own concept and design.
 The final product is a self-produced DVD with the two documentaries.